-Condition 11 requires the Council to prepare an annual report on the water conservation measures carried out over the previous summer.
+Condition 11 requires the Council to prepare an Annual Report on the water conservation measures carried out over the previous summer.
 The report shall assess the effectiveness of the conservation measures and describe the proposed measures to be implemented over the coming summer period.
-The annual water conservation report shall be submitted to the Manager, Environmental Regulation, Wellington Regional Council by 31 November each year.
+The Annual Water Conservation Report shall be submitted to GWRC by 31 November each year.